THALITHA CHILDREN'S TRUST

 Chelsea has always wanted to be a doctor, and her parents often tell stories of her playing the doctor with her teddy bears as a young child.
 Becoming a doctor at the age of 24 was a dream come true for her, and is a testament of Chelsea’s tenacity and dedication to making her dreams come to fruition.

 When Chelsea was still in high school, she cofounded the Arundel Volunteer Club at her high-school in Harare, where she grew up.
 The club went on to achieve great heights and refurbished local schools and provided sanitary wear to young girls to keep them in school.
 When she was a medical student, she was the Vice President of Wits Friends of Doctors Without Borders and raised funds for the worthy cause.

-As a budding paediatrician with a passion for children, Chelsea would like to make a lasting impact for children that have been abandoned and given the poorest possible start in life.
+As a Anatomical Pathologist in training with a passion for children, Chelsea would like to make a lasting impact for children that have been abandoned and given the poorest possible start in life.